inhandnet/InGateway-Python-Examples/doc/ethernetip_to_azure_iot-EN.md

 <a id="gateway-configuration"> </a>

 - Configuring the InGateway
-For details about basic configuration operations, such as connecting the InGateway to the Internet, updating the software, and obtaining the IDE software, see [MobiusPi Python Development Quick Start](http://doc.ig.inhand.com.cn/zh_CN/latest/QuickStart.html).
+For details about basic configuration operations, such as connecting the InGateway to the Internet, updating the software, and obtaining the IDE software, see [MobiusPi Python Development Quick Start](http://doc.ig.inhandnetworks.com/en/latest/QuickStart.html).
 In the following operations, it is assumed that you have updated the InGateway software, connected the InGateway to the Internet, and enabled the debugging mode.

 <a id="create-project-folder"> </a>

 - Creating a project folder
-Create a project folder named **Demo test**, and move `enip_to_azure_iot_sample.py` and `enip_to_azure_iot_cert.py` downloaded from [Python-Demo](https://github.com/inhandnet/Python-Demo) to this folder.
+Create a project folder named **Demo test**, and move `enip_to_azure_iot_example.py` and `enip_to_azure_iot_cert.py` downloaded from [Python-Demo](https://github.com/inhandnet/Python-Demo) to this folder.
-  - `enip_to_azure_iot_sample.py`：Based on Ethernet/IP software development kits `cpppo` and `Azure IoT Python SDK`, this demo is mainly used to collect EIP data, upload the data to the Azure IoT, and remotely modify the EIP Scanner data value through the Azure IoT.
-You only need to make some simple modifications to use `enip_to_azure_iot_sample.py` in your EIP Scanner for testing.
+  - `enip_to_azure_iot_example.py`：Based on Ethernet/IP software development kits `cpppo` and `Azure IoT Device SDK`, this demo is mainly used to collect EIP data, upload the data to the Azure IoT Hub, and remotely modify the EIP Scanner data value through the Azure IoT Hub.
+You only need to make some simple modifications to use `enip_to_azure_iot_example.py` in your EIP Scanner for testing.
+    - For detailed usage methods of the software development kit cpppo, please visit [cpppo](https://github.com/pjkundert/cpppo).
+    - For detailed usage of Azure IoT Device SDK, please visit [azure-iot-sdk-python](https://github.com/Azure/azure-iot-sdk-python/tree/master/azure-iot-device).
   - `enip_to_azure_iot_cert.py`：It is the certificate script required to connect to the Azure IoT.
 You can directly use this demo without making any modification.

 <a id="install-azure-iot-tools-plugin"> </a>